pboesu/moultmcmc/README.md

 ```r
 install.packages("moultmcmc", repos = "https://pboesu.r-universe.dev")
 ```
 On Mac and Windows systems this will make use of pre-compiled binaries, which means the models can be run  without having to install a C++ compiler.
+A Linux binary is available for `r-release` on `ubuntu:latest` and repository settings to obtain this are explained in the [r-universe help](https://github.com/r-universe-org/help#does-r-universe-have-linux-binaries).
-On Linux this will install the package from a source tarball.
+For all other Linux platforms the above code will install the package from a source tarball.
 Because of the way the Stan models are currently structured, compilation from source can be a lengthy process (15-45 minutes), depending on system setup and compiler toolchain.

-To install `moultmcmc` from the github source (not generally recommended for Windows users) use the following code.
+To install `moultmcmc` from the github source (not generally recommended for MacOS or Windows users) use the following code.
 This requires a working C++ compiler and a working installation of [rstan](https://mc-stan.org/rstan):

 ```r
 #not generally recommended for Windows/MacOS users